l0wigh/Fluorite/README.md

 - Stacked layout (Monocle layout in DWM).
 - Floating windows management.
 - Static configuration for bindings, custom C functions and more, compiled with Fluorite.
-- Dynamic configuration with auto-reload for styling from text file.
+- Dynamic configuration with auto-reload for styling.
 - Organizer mode, let you swap windows freely.
 - Works with multiple monitors.
 XMonad style.